DigitalPublishingToolkit/TOD15-Online-Courtship/md/13_deSeta_Zhang.md

     Limited, is the instant messaging mobile app most popular in China at the time of writing.

-[^13_deSeta_Zhang_6]: CNNIC, The 32nd Statistical Report on Internet Development in
+[^13_deSeta_Zhang_6]: CNNIC, *The 32nd Statistical Report on Internet Development in
-    China, Beijing: China Internet Network Information Center, 2013, p.
+    China*, Beijing: China Internet Network Information Center, 2013, p.
 7.

-[^13_deSeta_Zhang_7]: Jack Linchuan Qiu, ‘The Internet in China: Technologies of Freedom
-    in a Statist Society’, in Manuel Castells (ed.), The Network
+[^13_deSeta_Zhang_7]: Jack Linchuan Qiu, ‘The Internet in China: Technologies of Freedom in a Statist Society’, in Manuel Castells (ed.), *The Network
-    Society: A Cross-cultural Perspective, Cheltenham: Edward Elgar Publishing Limited, 2004, p.
+    Society: A Cross-cultural Perspective*, Cheltenham: Edward Elgar Publishing Limited, 2004, p.
 99.

 [^13_deSeta_Zhang_8]: Katrien Jacobs, People’s Pornography: Sex and Surveillance on the